glennj/exercism.io/tcl/rest-api/README.md

-# Rest Api
+# REST API

-Welcome to Rest Api on Exercism's Tcl Track.
+Welcome to REST API on Exercism's Tcl Track.
 If you need help running the tests or submitting your code, check out `HELP.md`.

 ## Instructions